SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         torch.save(data, '/gcs/<my-bucket-name>/data.pt')
         ```

-        is should speed up the training process a bit.
+        should speed up the training process a bit.

-    6. Your code may depend on environment variables for authenticating, for example with weights and bias during
+    6. Your code may depend on environment variables for authenticating, for example with weights and biases during
         training.
 These can also be specified in the configuration file.
 How would you do this?

         ??? success "Solution"